House at Pooh Corner (song)

 "House at Pooh Corner" is a song written by Kenny Loggins, based on the children's book of the same name.
 It was first performed by the Nitty Gritty Dirt Band on their 1970 album Uncle Charlie & His Dog Teddy.

 Background

 It is told from the perspective of both Winnie-the-Pooh and Christopher Robin, and serves as an allegory for loss of innocence and nostalgia for childhood.
 Loggins was a 17-year-old senior in high school when he wrote the song.
+Originally Disney would not allow Loggins to record the song, claiming copyright infringement.
+At the time Loggins was dating the daughter of Donn Tatum, the CEO of the Walt Disney Company.
+She arranged a meeting between Loggins and her father, who gave the okay for the song to be recorded.

 Reception

-Loggins & Messina recording
+Loggins & Messina version

-It was later recorded by Loggins and Messina on their 1971 album Sittin' In.
+The song was later recorded by Loggins and Messina themselves on their debut album Sittin' In, released in November 1971, 6 months after the single release of the Nitty Gritty Dirt Band version.